princeton-computational-imaging/NLOSFeatureEmbeddings/README.md

-We compare the classification accuracy of the proposed method, learned to classifying hidden scenes with a monolithic end-to-end network, and sequential NLOS image classification baselines.
+We compare the classification accuracy of the proposed method, learned to classify hidden scenes with a monolithic end-to-end network, and sequential NLOS image classification baselines.
 The last row in the table reports the confidence scores for the experimental bike measurement.
 We note that the proposed model recognizes it as a motorbike with more than 66% probability.

 ## Description of Files

-The code/dataset should be organized as in the following directory tree
+The code is organized as in the following directory tree

     ./cuda-render
         conversion/